Fbullman/Mission-to-Mars/README.md

 # Mission-to-Mars

 ## Overview
-Build a web application to scrape different websites for data pertaining to a Mission to Mars, including the latest news, the featured image, and the images of Mars's hemispheres.
+Build a web application to scrape different websites for data pertaining to a Mission to Mars, including the latest news, featured images, images of Mars's hemispheres.

 ### Summary
 * Use HTML elements to identify content for web scraping